Svelte: History

-The predecessor of Svelte is Ractive.js, which Rich Harris had developed earlier.
+The predecessor of Svelte is Ractive.js, which Rich Harris created in 2013.

 Version 1 of Svelte was written in JavaScript and was released on 29 November 2016.
-It was basically Ractive with a compiler.
 The name Svelte was chosen by Rich Harris and his coworkers at The Guardian.

 Version 2 of Svelte was released on 19 April 2018.
 It set out to correct what the maintainers viewed as mistakes in the earlier version such as replacing double curly braces with single curly braces.

-Version 3 of Svelte is written in TypeScript and was released on 21 April 2019.
+Version 3 of Svelte was written in TypeScript and was released on 21 April 2019.
 It rethought reactivity by using the compiler to instrument assignments behind the scenes.

 The SvelteKit web framework was announced in October 2020 and entered beta in March 2021.
+SvelteKit 1.0 was released in December 2022 after two years in development.

+Version 4 of Svelte was released on 22 June 2023.
+It was a maintenance release, smaller and faster than version 3.
+A part of this release was an internal rewrite from TypeScript back to JavaScript, with JSDoc type annotations.
+This was met with confusion from the developer community, which was addressed by the creator of Svelte, Rich Harris.

+Version 5 of Svelte was released on October 19, 2024 at Svelte Summit Fall 2024 with Rich Harris cutting the release live while joined by other Svelte maintainers.
+Svelte 5 was a ground-up rewrite of Svelte, changing core concepts such as reactivity and reusability.
+Its primary feature, runes, reworked how reactive state is declared and used.
+Runes are function-like macros that are used to declare a reactive state, or code that uses reactive states.
+These runes are used by the compiler to indicate values that may change and are depended on by other states or the DOM.
+Svelte 5 also introduces Snippets, which are reusable "snippets" of code that are defined once and can be reused anywhere else in the component.
+Svelte 5 was initially met with controversy due to its many changes, and thus deprecations caused primarily by runes.
+However, most of this has subsided since the initial announcement of runes, and the further refining of Svelte 5.

+Also at Svelte Summit Fall 2024, Ben McCann announced the Svelte CLI under the sv package name on npm.